solita/solita.github.com/_posts/2020-06-12-coding-with-kids.md

 ## Making portable Flappy Bird game with micro:bit

 BBC micro:bit is an ARM-based credit-card-sized microcomputer designed for education.
-It is open-sourced, and it is developed by an [educational foundation](https://microbit.org/) that publishes guides and more.
+It is open-sourced, and it is developed by an [educational foundation](https://microbit.org/) which publishes guides and more.
 I found a claim that over 25 million children would be using it in school, libraries, and home.
 It costs around 20 euros and has a pretty impressive list of features for a computer of that price tag.

 - Two buttons (three if you count reset)
 - 5x5 LED Matrix